General program information

 Watertown Electricity Choice offers three options, each with a different price.
 The price reflects the amount of renewable energy that is included with that option:

-The Standard Offering is the default program offering.
-You will be enrolled in the Standard Offering unless you request one of the other options.
+The Standard option is the default program option.
+You will be enrolled in the Standard option unless you request one of the other options.

-Watertown’s prices are fixed until December 2023 meter reads, while Eversource’s Basic Service rate for residential customers changes every six months.
-Future Eversource prices are not known.
+Watertown’s current prices are fixed until December 2026 meter reads.
+Eversource’s Basic Service prices change seasonally, and their future prices are not known.
 As a result, savings compared with Eversource’s Basic Service cannot be guaranteed.

 Will I know the program price and the price of each program option before I am enrolled?

 Yes.
-If you are an Eversource Basic Service customer, you will receive a letter in the mail from the City of Watertown with program information, including pricing, before your account is enrolled.
+If you are an Eversource Basic Service customer, you will receive a notice in the mail from the City of Watertown before being automatically enrolled.
+The notice will provide information on program options, pricing, and how to opt out of the program if you do not wish to participate.

 Will I receive a second bill?

-No. Eversource will continue to bill you for your electricity, and this is the only electricity bill you will receive as a participant in Watertown Electricity Choice.
+No. Eversource will continue to bill you for your electricity, and this is the only electric bill you will receive as a participant in Watertown Electricity Choice.

 What if Eversource's price falls below the program price?

 It is normal that for some months, the Eversource price will fall below the Watertown Electricity Choice prices.
-This is because the Watertown Electricity Choice price is fixed until December 2023 while Eversource’s Basic Service prices change every 6 months for residential and small business customers, and every 3 months for large business customers, and future prices are not known.
+This is because the Watertown Electricity Choice prices are long-term prices, while Eversource’s Basic Service prices change seasonally, and future prices are not known.

 How much will I save?
 Are savings guaranteed?